Seeker of Legends Preview

 Don’t do it.

-He hesitated, stopping before her house, staring at the front door.
+He hesitated, stopping before her house, eyeing the front door.
 It’d been at least a week since he’d given in to the temptation.
 He’d promised himself that he wouldn’t do this anymore, that he’d leave her be.
 Even though she was dead, her will lived on in the places she’d been, absorbed by the things she’d spent the most time near.
 All he had to do was go inside, and she would be there.

 A carrier pigeon, Hunter realized.
 Vi had received a contract from a client from a carrier pigeon a few weeks ago, before they’d gone back to Tykus.

-The house was just as he’d left it.
+Everything was just as he’d left it.

 A small bed sat in one corner, dolls and stuffed animals all around it.
 Vi’s childhood possessions, filled with her essence.
 She’d kept them to restore her humanity after experimenting with wild artifacts.
 Weapons hung from the walls, each filled with the skills of ancient warriors.
 Only one was missing…the mace he’d taken two weeks ago, after returning from the Ironclad lair.